alexch/codelikethis/public/lessons/react/react_hooks.md

 Like `useState` `useEffect` must be directly imported from React before you can use it.

 `useEffect` is used to setup what React refers to as "side effects."
-These are operations which fall outside the normal React render cycle, such as direct manipulation of the document, or window objects, fetching data, setting up event listeners, or performing cleanup tasks.
+These are operations which fall outside the normal React render cycle, such as direct manipulation of the window objects, fetching data, setting up event listeners, or performing cleanup tasks.

 You can think of `useEffect` as an all-in-one function for the `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` lifecycle methods

-Some effects require cleanup, while others do not
+`useEffect` can clean up after itself by returning a clean up function, but not every operation needs to be cleaned up.

 # useEffect with no Cleanup